heisenbuug/heisenbuug.github.io/_posts/2021-06-27-Week-Three.md

 As soon as I removed `load.cpp` I was bombarded with include errors(which was expected).
 Upon solving some we realised that the `load.hpp` might require some changes in the way it defines fucntions.
 At this point [Omar](https://github.com/shrit) suggested to use `SFINAE`.

-SFINAE applies during overload resolution of function templates: When substituting the explicitly specified or deduced type for the template parameter fails, the specialization is discarded from the overload set instead of causing a compile error.
+`SFINAE`(substituion failure is not an error) applies during overload resolution of function templates: When substituting the explicitly specified or deduced type for the template parameter fails, the specialization is discarded from the overload set instead of causing a compile error.

 This feature is used in template metaprogramming.